karma4u101/lift-jquery-module/README.md

 jquery-lift-module
 ==================

-A JQuery Lift Module currntly supporting
+A JQuery Lift Module currently supporting

+- JQurey v1.7.2 (default)
-- JQurey v1.7.1 (default)
+- JQurey v1.7.1
 - JQuery v1.6.4

-**Currnet module version:** 0.0.2-SNAPSHOT
+**Currnet module version:** 0.0.3-SNAPSHOT

 The intention of this module is to closely follow the upstream releases.
 If you have a update request you can either make a pull request or make a update request in a issue report.